Dwelling Coverage Explained: How Much Do You Really Need?

 • Coverage gaps remain if base dwelling limit is set too low

-Also note: the coverage type applies to your dwelling, but your personal property coverage may be separately set to actual cash value by default — meaning depreciation could reduce your belongings payout significantly.
+Also note: the coverage type applies to your dwelling, but your personal property may be separately set to actual cash value by default, meaning depreciation could reduce your belongings payout significantly.
+Compare both approaches in our ACV vs. RCV guide.

 Smart Savings Made Simple!